foldedtoad/dwm3000/README.md

 **NOTE:** The PCA100xx boards incorporate JLink software includes RTT-console support, which is used as a logging console.
 This eliminates the need to configure and run a seperated UART-based console when developing firmware.
 An easy-to-use shell command (rtt.sh, see below) included, can be use to display console output.

-**NOTE:** The Nucleo board may need to be modified per Decawave's recommendations: see DWS3000 Quick Start Guide for details.

 **NOTE:** If you are using a ST-Link adapter, then no debugger firmware conversion should be necessary.
 If you wish to use a Segger JLink adapter for development, then you will need to update the on-board debugger firmare for the Nucleo board: conversion details [here](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board).

+**NOTE:** The Nucleo board may need to be modified per Decawave's recommendations: see DWS3000 Quick Start Guide for details.
+In particular there is a conflict between the ethernet controller and the arduino use of pin D11, which is used by SPI1 as the MOSI line.
+The Nucleo-F429ZI board's solder-bridges, SB121 and SB122, must be changed.
+Remove the solder from SP121 (open) and solder-bridge SB122 (close).
+Without this change, the SPI MOSI line will always be pulled low and SPI transactions to the DWM3000 will fail.
+See photo below for modified board's solder-bridge configuation.

 ### DWS3000 Board/Shield Support
 Under this project's root directory, there is a the following file tree structure: